-7 § 2355.
-Licensing procedure.

-8 Applications and fees. -- Any person intending to operate (a) a dead domestic animal disposal business within this 9 10 Commonwealth shall, prior to the commencement of business, file 11 an application with the department for the issuance of a dead domestic animal disposal business license.
-The application shall 12 13 be made on a form provided by the department.
-A license fee of 14 \$100 shall be submitted to the department for each dead domestic 15 animal disposal plant to be operated by the applicant within 16 this Commonwealth.
-This license fee may be changed by the 17 department through regulations.

-(b) Term of license and renewal.--A license issued under this subchapter shall expire as of the end of the calendar year for which it was issued, except that licensure shall be continued pending renewal or denial by the department if the renewal application is received by the department no later than December 1 immediately preceding the calendar year for which license renewal is sought.

-25 § 2356.
-Conditions of licensure.

-(a) Inspections.--As a precondition to the issuance of a license under this subchapter and as a continuing condition of such licensure, the department shall inspect an applicant's or licensee's dead domestic animal disposal plants, facilities, equipment or vehicles for compliance with this chapter and its 19960S1432B2044 - 46 - 1 attendant regulations.

-(b) Disposal methods.--All carcasses, domestic animal parts, 2 3 offal or other animal waste received or generated by a licensee 4 under this subchapter shall be processed in accordance with such 5 time limits, sanitation standards, personnel requirements and biosecurity standards as are necessary to prevent the spread of 6 7 transmissible disease or dangerous transmissible disease.
-The department may formalize these limits or standards through 8 regulation.
-9
+- § 2355.
+Licensing procedure. - (a) Applications and fees.-Any person intending to operate a dead domestic animal disposal business within this Commonwealth shall, prior to the commencement of business, file an application with the department for the issuance of a dead domestic animal disposal business license.
+The application shall be made on a form provided by the department.
+A license fee of \$100 shall be submitted to the department for each dead domestic animal disposal plant to be operated by the applicant within this Commonwealth.
+This license fee may be changed by the department through regulations. - (b) Term of license and renewal.-A license issued under this subchapter shall expire as of the end of the calendar year for which it was issued, except that licensure shall be continued pending renewal or denial by the department if the renewal application is received by the department no later than December 1 immediately preceding the calendar year for which license renewal is sought. - § 2356.
+Conditions of licensure. - (a) Inspections.-As a precondition to the issuance of a license under this subchapter and as a continuing condition of such licensure, the department shall inspect an applicant's or licensee's dead domestic animal disposal plants, facilities, equipment or vehicles for compliance with this chapter and its attendant regulations. - (b) Disposal methods.--All carc asses, domestic animal parts, offal or other animal waste received or generated by a licensee under this subchapter shall be processed in accordance with such time limits, sanitation standards, personnel requirements and biosecurity standards as are necessary to prevent the spread of transmissible disease or dangerous transmissible disease.
+The department may formalize these limits or standards through regulation.

-10 § 2357.
+§ 2357.
 Denial, suspension or revocation of license.

-11 An application or license under this subchapter may be denied, suspended or revoked if the department determines that 12 13 any of the conditions of licensure set forth in section 2356 (relating to conditions of licensure) have been violated or if 14 15 the department determines that a deficiency or violation on the 16 applicant's or licensee's part had not been corrected within the time limit set forth in a written notice of deficiency or 17 18 violation issued to the applicant or licensee by the department.
-19 SUBCHAPTER F 20 SLAUGHTER AND PROCESSING OF DOMESTIC ANIMALS 21 Sec.
-22 2361.
+An application or license under this subchapter may be denied, suspended or revoked if the department determines that any of the conditions of licensure set forth in section 2356 (relating to conditions of licensure) have been violated or if the department determines that a deficiency or violation on the applicant's or licensee's part had not been corrected within the time limit set forth in a written notice of deficiency or violation issued to the applicant or licensee by the department.

+SUBCHAPTER F

+SLAUGHTER AND PROCESSING OF DOMESTIC ANIMALS

+2361.
 General authority.

-23 2362.
+2362.
 Humane methods of slaughtering domestic animals.